Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/stat.md

 for the p-value associated with the null hypothesis that `x` and `y` come from the same distribution.
-By default, here and above strict inequality is used in the null hypothesis - i.e., we evaluate \(H_0 : D_{n,m} > d \).
+By default, here and above strict inequality is used in the null hypothesis - i.e., we evaluate H_0 : D_{n,m} > d.
 To make the inequality above non-strict, add `false` as an actual parameter above.
 For large samples, this parameter makes no difference.
+When the product of the sample sizes is less than 10,000, `KolmogorovSmirnnov` computes p-values exactly; otherwise the Kolmogorov approximation to the distribution of the D statistic is used.
 To force exact computation of the p-value (overriding the selection of estimation method), first compute the d-statistic and then use the `exactP` method

     final double d = TestUtils.kolmogorovSmirnovStatistic(x, y);